Projects per year

 Teaching

-I have been involved in curriculum design and programme delivery (at undergraduate and postgraduate level) using a variety of modes, methods and skills underpinned by a sound eclectic understanding of different levels of teaching and learning.
+I have been involved in teaching, curriculum design and programme delivery (at undergraduate and postgraduate level) using a variety of modes, methods and skills underpinned by a sound eclectic understanding of different levels of teaching and learning.
 My teaching and learning philosophy is based around creativity and interaction and focuses on facilitating learners’ continuing development and independence in the belief that students have the potential to be self-directed, are highly motivated and interested in integrating their experience into their learning.
 I hope to promote the growth of mature people with inquiring, analytical and critical minds.
-I believe the teacher-learner relationship is professional, interdependent and should reflect mutual respect and trust and I aim to develop learners’ cognitive, affective and psychomotor knowledge and skills in order that students can provide safe, competent and holistic nursing care.
+I aim to develop learners’ cognitive, affective and psychomotor knowledge and skills in order that students can provide safe, competent and holistic nursing care.
 I see teaching and learning as a dynamic, life-long process that will produce practitioners with well developed critical and analytical abilities to accept greater responsibility and accountability in the delivery of high quality care.
 To me, education should be motivating, challenging and self-developing

 Expertise related to UN Sustainable Development Goals